b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 ### Tennis - theoretical calculations {#sec:statistics_intro_tennis_theor_calc}

-OK, to be sure of our conclusions let's try the same with [Distributions](https://juliastats.org/Distributions.jl/stable/) package (imported as `Dsts`) that we met before.
+OK, to be sure of our conclusions let's try the same with the [Distributions](https://juliastats.org/Distributions.jl/stable/) package (imported as `Dsts`) that we met before.

-Remember one of two tennis players must win a game (John or Peter).
+Remember one of the two tennis players must win a game (John or Peter).
 So this is a binomial distributions we met before.
-We assume ($H_{0}$) both of them play equally well so the probability of any of them winning is 0.5.
-Now we can proceed like this using Dictionary comprehensions we have seen before (e.g. see `getProbs` definition from @sec:statistics_prob_theor_practice)
+We assume ($H_{0}$) both of them play equally well, so the probability of any of them winning is 0.5.
+Now we can proceed like this using a dictionary comprehension similar to the one that we have met before (e.g. see `getProbs` definition from
+@sec:statistics_prob_theor_practice)

 ```jl
 s = """